trinitytakei/rails-new-io-data-dev/README.md

-# rails-new-io-data-dev
+# Data Repository
-Repository created via railsnew.io
+This repository contains data for railsnew.io